Donner Pass: Recreation

 Sporting activities in the area include backpacking, alpine and cross-country skiing, rock and ice climbing.
-The original tunnel built by Central Pacific Railroad is home to a large amount of tagging.
+The original tunnel built by the Central Pacific Railroad is home to a large amount of tagging.
 The region was featured during the early 1990s in snowboarding films by Fall Line Films (FLF) and Standard Films for its easy access to frontcountry and backcountry terrain.
-However, its fame and quick access from Old Highway 40 or nearby Sugar Bowl Ski Resort has led to a large number of avalanche fatalities, including that of professional snowboarder Jamil Khan.
+However, its fame and quick access from Old Highway 40 or nearby Sugar Bowl Ski Resort have led to a large number of avalanche fatalities, including that of professional snowboarder Jamil Khan.

 Popular culture

-1994 American Western Comedy Wagons East features James Harlow (John Candy), as the disgraced former wagon master for the Donner Party.
+The 1994 western-comedy film Wagons East features John Candy as James Harlow, the disgraced former wagon master for the Donner Party.

 Albert Bierstadt's painting View of Donner Lake (1871–72) shows the view of the titular lake from the vicinity of the pass.

-Jack Torrance tells his family the story of the Donner Party while driving through the pass in The Shining.
+Jack Torrance tells his family the story of the Donner Party while driving through the mountains of Colorado when Wendy Torrance asks if the Donner Party was nearby in The Shining.

 Donner Pass is featured in the History Channel special episode, America: The Story of Us: "Westward".
 It is also featured in the National Geographic Channel series Hell on the Highway, which focuses on the towing and recovery companies working the region.